projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

-You may refer to :ref:`hv-device-passthrough` for passthrough realization in device model and :ref:`mmio-device-passthrough` for MMIO passthrough realization in device model and ACRN Hypervisor..
+You may refer to :ref:`hv-device-passthrough` for passthrough realization in device model and :ref:`mmio-device-passthrough` for MMIO passthrough realization in device model and ACRN Hypervisor.